wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Organizationally, Distinguished Engineers are still individual contributors, but reporting directly to a VP or the CTO.

 In terms of status and pay Distinguished Engineers are generally on the same level with Directors, even though they don’t have many direct reports.
 They’re considered executive-tier employees.
+So they get a "seat at the table".

 > To me, Distinguished Engineers provide the <strong>voice</strong> of technical developers and operations among executive managers.
 They identify unintended consequences of decisions.